-- High-order interpolations: In the following discretisations, "high-order interpolations" means 32 points interpolations for 3D terms (vertical interpolations are cubic), 12 points interpolations for 2D terms. - Uncentering: ε is a first-order "uncentering factor".
-It allows to remove the noise due to gravity waves (orographic resonance). - Vectorial variables: The following discretisations are written for scalar variables.
-For vectorial variables (for example the horizontal wind) a rotation operator \mathcal{R} has to be applied from interpolation point to final point: - expression interpolated at O has to be replaced by \mathcal{R}^{OF} {this expression} ${O}$. - expression interpolated at M has to be replaced by \mathcal{R}^{MF} {this expression}M.
+High-order interpolations: in the following discretisations, "high-order interpolations" means 32 points interpolations for 3D terms (vertical interpolations are cubic), 12 points interpolations for 2D terms.

+Vectorial variables: the following discretisations are written for scalar variables.
+For vectorial variables (for example the horizontal wind) a rotation operator \mathcal{R} has to be applied from interpolation point to final point:

+- expression interpolated at O has to be replaced by \mathcal{R}^{OF} {this expression}O. - expression interpolated at M has to be replaced by \mathcal{R}^{MF} {this expression}M.

+3TL vertical interpolating SL scheme.